bullhorn/rest-api-docs/source/includes/entityref/_candidateshiftpreference.md

 # CandidateShiftPreference

-CandidatePreferences is used for storing a candidate's preferences for times and days when they want to work in association with the shiftTypes that are configured.
+Stores a candidate's preferences for times and days when they want to work in association with the ShiftTypes that are configured.

 <table>
     <colgroup>